dennyzhang/challenges-chef/README.md

 Enforce kitchen verify logic via serverspec
 ```

-## Scenario-104: Enforce TDD for your chef cookbooks II
+## Scenario-104: Enforce TDD For Your Chef Cookbooks II
 - Objective: Support test with both VM and docker, thus it can be faster
 - Tasks:
 ```